 Forests store large amounts of carbon.
-In the US, forests make up 90% of the US carbon sink and sequester approximately 10% of US CO2 emissions.
+In the US, forests make up 90% of the US carbon sink and sequester about 10-15% of US CO2 emissions.
 There are four places where carbon can be stored:

 Aboveground – Carbon is stored in the leaves, stems, and other parts of plants when they absorb CO2 from the atmosphere and use it to grow.
-Trees are very important for carbon sequestration because they live a long time and, therefore, store their carbon for many years.
+Trees are very important for carbon sequestration because they live a long time and can store their carbon for many years.

 Long-lived products – Wood and other products made from trees still contain the carbon absorbed by the plants that they came from.
 When a tree is utilized for wood, its ability to sequester carbon is extended, and the carbon is not released until the product burns or decomposes.